 IMMOFINANZ adheres to leading international standards in its sustainability reporting.
-For example, the nonfinancial statement is published in accordance with the standards of the Global Reporting Initiative (GRI Universal Standards, see GRI index, page 144).
-The key indicators reported are also based on the Sustainability Best Practices Recommendations Guidelines (2017) of the European Public Real Estate Association (EPRA, see EPRA index, page 143).
+For example, the non-financial statement is published in accordance with the standards of the Global Reporting Initiative (GRI Universal Standards, see section GRI index).
+The key indicators reported are also based on the Sustainability Best Practices Recommendations Guidelines (2017) of the European Public Real Estate Association (EPRA, see section EPRA index).
 IMMOFINANZ was awarded as "Rising Star of the Year" at the Austrian Financial Communications Awards (AFCA), which places the company in the top 10 of the industry.
 In addition, several ESRS requirements have already been considered in the key indicators.
 IMMOFINANZ also meets the legal requirements resulting from the EU Non-Financial Reporting Directive.